 What is the Ivy Lee Method of Productivity?
 How can it help you save time and what makes it so effective?

 I’ll first share a fascinating piece of history behind this method.
 Then I’ll explain to you what makes this method so effective.
-Later, I’ll even share my own experience of using the Ivy Lee Method of Productivity.
+Later, I’ll share my experience using the Ivy Lee Method of Productivity.

-In the end, you’ll have a clear understanding of it, right from how many tasks should you list to whether this method is good for you or not.
+In the end, you’ll have a clear understanding of it, from how many tasks you should list to whether this method is good for you.

 Let’s get straight into it, beginning with the history.